All Episodes

 I said, get it before they wipe it, see if he's messaging her on there too.

-Sure enough, he was.
+And sure enough, he was.

-And so she then, her boyfriend, has a cousin who is a state rep. I said, you need to get a hold of her and see if she'll sponsor the grooming bill in Montana.
+And so she then, her boyfriend, has a cousin who is a state rep. I said, you need to get hold of her and see if she'll sponsor the grooming bill in Montana.

-So she gets a hold of her.
+So she gets hold of her.

-She's not on the right committee.
+She's not in the right committee.

 And it passed both the House and the Senate unanimously in Montana.

-So somebody who is 18 years of age or older, grooming a 12-year age or younger, 100 years in prison, no chance of parole, 100 years in prison.
+So someone who is eighteen years of age or older grooming at twelve years of age or younger, 100 years in prison, no chance of parole.

 Beautiful.